Brazil Sinovac trial organizers say COVID-19 vaccine is safe

-SAO PAULO, Nov 10 (Reuters) - The experimental COVID-19 vaccine developed by China’s Sinovac has shown no serious adverse effects during late-stage trials in Brazil, the head of the medical research institute that is organizing the trials said on Tuesday.
+SAO PAULO (Reuters) - The experimental COVID-19 vaccine developed by China’s Sinovac has shown no serious adverse effects during late-stage trials in Brazil, the head of the medical research institute that is organizing the trials said on Tuesday.

 Our Standards: The Thomson Reuters Trust Principles.